-Camden Youth Safety Week is a call to action for everyone in Camden.
+Camden Youth Safety Week, which will be held from 10 February 2020, will be a call to action for everyone in Camden.
 We believe that keeping young people safe is everyone’s business.
 As part of this work we are launching our first Camden Youth Safety Week Multi-Media Competition.

 Who can enter?